Sequence Order: Final Surrendering Confederate Forces of the American Civil War

 Gen. Lee's surrender is more accurately stated as the "Beginning of the End."

-American Indians displayed a unique role in the final moments of the most costliest and bloodiest conflict in America's history.
+American Indians too displayed a unique role in the final moments of the most costliest and bloodiest conflict in America's history.
 Both east and west of the Mississippi River, the Cherokees were the final forces to formally surrender to Union commands.

-Sequence Order for Final Surrendering Confederate Forces of the American Civil War:
+Sequence Order for Final Surrendering Confederate Forces of the American Civil War

 On April 9, 1865, General Robert E. Lee surrendered the Army of Northern Virginia to Lieutenant General Ulysses S. Grant at the home of Wilmer and Virginia McLean in the town of Appomattox Court House, Virginia.
 On April 26, 1865, General Joseph Johnston surrendered to Major General William T. Sherman near Durham, North Carolina (Bennett Place State Historical Park).
 On May 4, 1865, General Richard Taylor (son of Zachary Taylor, 12th President of the United States) surrendered at Citronelle, Alabama.
 On May 12, 1865, Captain Stephen Whitaker surrendered Walker's Battalion, Thomas' Legion of Cherokee Indians and Highlanders to Colonel Kirk.
-On June 2, 1865, General Edmund Kirby Smith surrendered the Confederate Department of the Trans Mississippi to Major General Canby.
+On May 26, 1865, General Edmund Kirby Smith surrendered the Confederate Department of the Trans Mississippi to Major General Canby.
 On June 23, 1865, General and Cherokee Chief Stand Watie surrendered Cherokee forces in Oklahoma.
+Continued below...

 Site search Web search